dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-implementation.md

 Let's go through an example process of taking a monolithing project, using groups and access to define the interfaces, and then splitting it into multiple projects.

-To learn more, you can also refer to our freely available [dbt Mesh learning course](https://learn.getdbt.com/courses/dbt-mesh).
+To learn more, refer to our freely available [dbt Mesh learning course](https://learn.getdbt.com/courses/dbt-mesh).

 ## Defining project interfaces with groups and access